-Federal jurisdiction is implicated if the child pornography offense occurred in interstate or foreign commerce.
-This includes, for example, using the U.S. Mails or common carriers to transport child pornography across state or international borders.
-Additionally, federal jurisdiction almost always applies when the Internet is used to commit a child pornography violation.
-Even if the child pornography image itself did not traveled across state or international borders, federal law may be implicated if the materials, such as the computer used to download the image or the CD Rom used to store the image, originated or previously traveled in interstate or foreign commerce.
+Federal jurisdiction applies if the child pornography offense occurred in interstate or foreign commerce.
+For example, foreign or interstate commerce uses the U.S. Mail or common carriers to transport child pornography across state or international borders.
+Additionally, federal jurisdiction almost always applies to child pornography cases involving the internet.
+Even if the child sexually abusive image did not travel across state or international borders, federal law enforcement and prosecution are a concern if the computer, DVD, hard drive, cell phone, or tablet used to download or save the image traveled in interstate or foreign commerce.

-In addition, Section 2251A of Title 18, United States Code, specifically prohibits any parent, legal guardian or other person in custody or control of a minor under the age of 18, to buy, sell, or transfer custody of that minor for purposes of producing child pornography.
+Also, Section 2251A of Title 18, United States Code, specifically prohibits any parent, legal guardian, or another person in custody or control of a minor under the age of 18, to buy, sell, or transfer custody of that minor for purposes of producing child pornography.

-Any accusation that someone violated state or federal child pornography law is extremely serious.
-Convicted offenders face severe prison sentences, life-time registration as a sex offender, and years or decades of supervised release with onerous terms and conditions.
-For example, a first time offender convicted of producing child pornography under 18 U.S.C. § 2251, face fines and a statutory minimum of 15 years to 30 years maximum in prison.
-A first time offender convicted of transporting child pornography in interstate or foreign commerce under 18 U.S.C. § 2252, faces fines and a statutory minimum of 5 years to 20 years maximum in prison.
-Convicted offenders may face harsher penalties if the offender has prior convictions or if the child pornography offense occurred in aggravated situations defined as (i) the images are violent, sadistic, or masochistic in nature, (ii) the minor was sexually abused, or (iii) the offender has prior convictions for child sexual exploitation.
+Any accusation that someone violated state or federal child pornography law is severe.
+Convicted offenders face harsh prison sentences, lifetime registration as a sex offender, and years or decades of supervised release with onerous terms and conditions — for example, a first-time offender convicted of producing child pornography under 18 U.S.C. § 2251, face fines, and a statutory minimum of 15 years to 30 years maximum in prison.
+An offender convicted of transporting child pornography in interstate or foreign commerce under 18 U.S.C. § 2252, faces fines and a statutory minimum of 5 years to 20 years maximum in prison.
+Convicted offenders may face harsher penalties if the offender has prior convictions or if the child pornography offense occurred in aggravated situations defined as (i) the images are violent, sadistic, or masochistic, (ii) the minor was sexually abused, or (iii) the offender has prior convictions for child sexual exploitation.
 In these circumstances, a convicted offender may face up to life imprisonment.
 Experienced defense lawyers handling child pornography cases can potentially help you avoid prison and maybe even a conviction.